diogomatoschaves/stratestic/README.md

 macd = MovingAverageConvergenceDivergence(26, 12, 9)

-ite = IterativeBacktester(macd, symbol=symbol) # Initializes the VectorizedBacktester class with the strategy
+ite = IterativeBacktester(macd, symbol=symbol) # Initializes the IterativeBacktester class with the strategy
 ite.load_data() # Load the default sample data.
 You can pass your own DataFrame to load_data ite.run() # Runs the backtest and shows the results
 ```